-On Friday, shares of Barrick Gold GOLD saw unusual options activity.
-After the option alert, the stock price moved up to $20.77.
+On Monday, shares of Barrick Gold GOLD saw unusual options activity.
+After the option alert, the stock price moved down to $20.48.

 - Sentiment: BEARISH